-47.1.3 subversion
+27.1.3 Subversion

-In contrast to CVS, which "evolved," subversion is a consistently designed project. subversion was developed as a technically improved successor to CVS.
+In contrast to CVS, which "evolved," Subversion (SVN) is a consistently designed project.
+Subversion was developed as a technically improved successor to CVS.

-subversion has been improved in many respects to its predecessor.
+Subversion has been improved in many respects to its predecessor.
 Due to its history, CVS only maintains files and is oblivious of directories.
-Directories also have a version history in subversion and can be copied and renamed just like files.
+Directories also have a version history in Subversion and can be copied and renamed just like files.
 It is also possible to add metadata to every file and to every directory.
 This metadata can be fully maintained with versioning.
-As opposed to CVS, subversion supports transparent network access over dedicated protocols, like WebDAV (Web-based Distributed Authoring and Versioning).
+As opposed to CVS, Subversion supports transparent network access over dedicated protocols, like WebDAV (Web-based Distributed Authoring and Versioning).
 WebDAV extends the functionality of the HTTP protocol to allow collaborative write access to files on remote Web servers.

-subversion was largely assembled on the basis of existing software packages.
-Therefore, the Apache Web server and the WebDAV extension always run in conjunction with subversion.
+Subversion was largely assembled on the basis of existing software packages.
+Therefore, the Apache Web server and the WebDAV extension always run in conjunction with Subversion.

-47.1.4 mailsync
+27.1.4 mailsync